 How to do it: Deadlifts are by far one of the best and most fundamental compound exercises you can do to build strength.
 They‚Äôre not easy to get right though and people spend years working on their form to perform them safely and effectively.
 Using a band to carry out the movement is a great way to start developing the movement as it‚Äôs significantly safer than using a barbell, but also adds on a level of resistance that makes the exercise challenging.

-Place the band on the floor and step onto it with the centre of the feet about shoulder width apart.
+Place the band on the floor and step onto it with the centre of the feet about shoulder-width apart.
 Reach down by pushing your bottom and legs backwards (it‚Äôs not a squat), whilst keeping your upper body straight, and grab the ends of the band loop with both hands.
 Pushing the hips forward, lift the bands as your body straightens to a standing position.
-Hold for a second then lower down into the bases position again.
+Hold for a second then lower down into the base position.

 Safety tip: Keep the shoulders pinned back throughout the whole movement and the chest proud.